 That's it!

 Step 1.
-Start by restarting the Mac system.
-As soon as the reboot process starts, press the Command + R key combination to boot into the Recovery Mode.
+To restart your Mac system and boot into Recovery Mode, start by restarting the system.
+As soon as the reboot process begins, press the Command + R key combination.
+This will initiate the boot process into the Recovery Mode, allowing you to troubleshoot and resolve issues.

 Step 3.
 Once the Terminal app is opened, copy-paste the below-mentioned in the Terminal app and press Enter to disable the System Integrity Protection: